Why Oligonucleotides Are Critical Components of DNA and RNA Expression Research

 Oligonucleotides for high-throughput gene expression analysis

-Oligonucleotide molecular barcodes are also used for tagging mRNA transcripts in tissues (DNA barcoding).
+Oligonucleotide molecular barcodes are also used during gene expression profiling for tagging mRNA transcripts in tissues (DNA barcoding).
 NanoString pioneered a unique chemistry for use in its nCounter® Pro Analysis System that uses both DNA and RNA oligos to form multi-part probes that identify and quantitate transcripts present in the tissue of interest.

 Three specifically-designed unique oligonucleotides constitute the heart of each nCounter probe.
 Based on the target gene sequence, two 50mer DNA oligos are designed to complement opposite ends of a unique 100 bp stretch of the gene.
 Attached immediately adjacent to one 50mer oligo is an additional DNA oligo sequence, known as the backbone, that anneals to a complementary RNA molecular barcode.
 Individual segments of the RNA oligo are labeled with specific fluorophores arranged in various specific linear orders to create a unique code for each gene of interest (Geiss).
 This DNA-RNA hybrid molecule constitutes the reporter half of the probe pair.
 The second half of the two-part probe consists of the second gene-specific sequence taken from the adjacent end of the 100 bp target sequence, forming the capture probe (Geiss).